GasparKuper/Project2_Group2/README.md

    ### 5. JUnit testing
    We can test our program on the correctness.
 We implemented cases, which test our methods and formulas that we use.

+   ### 6. Experiments with solvers
+   We can run our experiments calculation, where we can see the best and the worst step-size and their relative errors.

   # Instruction on how to use our program